openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 Refer to the [How to Implement Custom CPU Operations](../IE_DG/Extensibility_DG/CPU_Kernel.md) for more details.

+#### Extension Implementation
+The source code of the extension itself consists of the header file "extension.hpp" with the following content:

+@snippet extension.hpp fft_extension:header

+and the "extension.cpp" file with the following content:

+@snippet extension.cpp fft_extension:implementation

 ### Building and Running the Custom Extension
 In order to build the extension run the following:<br>
 ```bash